So… What is this blog about anyway?

 I love writing and public speaking and, if it’s the right fit, I don’t mind writing the occasional guest post or speaking to your group.
-That being said, I unfortunately don’t have much time for these pursuits, especially when I’m not getting paid.
+That being said, I unfortunately can’t afford the time or professional integrity to do these engagements without some kind of remuneration.

 I have details on a cool event/product your readers will love!
 Will you write about it?

 Here’s the deal: I only write about events, products or services that I have personally tried or experienced and genuinely love.
 I believe in blogging with integrity and that my readers deserve honesty from me.

 If what you’re pitching makes sense for They Call it Gumption (and if your pitch is targeted and appropriate), send it.
 Please note, however that I don’t write without some degree of compensation (journalists don’t work for free so why should I?).
 Also, if we do choose to move forward, sponsored posts will be always be fully disclosed and reviews will be my honest and truthful opinion.
 Less than stellar experience?
 Expect a less than stellar review.